 Lisa Neal is not a chef, nor a dietician - just someone who is passionate about good food and believes that food is medicine.
 Lisa has worked closely with obstetricians, dieticians, a lactation consultant, a midwife and a nutritionist to ensure that all the information provided in the book is reliable and authoritative.
 Kate Di Prima, Dietician and Spokesperson for the Dieticians Association of Australia, and Professor Michael Bennett, Obstetrician at the Royal Women's Hospital, have both provided written endorsements for the book.

-Kitty Neale (real name Brenda Warren) was brought up in Battersea and now lives in Spain.
+Kitty Neale (real name Brenda Warren) was brought up in Battersea.
 She started writing after working as a bereavement counsellor which she took up after the death of her son.

 Kirsty Needham has been a journalist since 1994, and since 1997 a news reporter and feature writer for the The Sydney Morning Herald.
 In 2002/03, she worked as a freelance contributor to The South China Morning Post and in 2004 accepted a Medialink/ Australia-China Council fellowship to spend three months in China working as a journalist with the China Daily in Beijing.

 Tom Neil is one of 'the Few' surviving Battle of Britain fighter aces.
 He lives with his wife - who he met during the war - near Diss in Suffolk.

 Vince Neil was born in 1961 and is the singer for American metal band Mötley Crüe.
 He has been performing for over 25 years with both Motley Crue and performing solo.
 Neil also founded the Skylar Neil Memorial Fund to raise awareness and funding for childhood illnesses.
 He currently lives in California.